Dorian

 I dreamed about you again.

-His vision blurred, and his ears rang.
-Ryin had only started dating Dorian in January, but Tony had been with Zoie for three years.
+His vision blurred.
+Ryin had only been with him since January.
+Tony had been with Zoie for three years.

 Ryin stirred beside him, stretching lazily.
 “Mmm. . . what time is it?”